 When we carefully observe the motion of somebody else, carrying out a specific task in sports, arts or in everyday life, our organism will absolutely imitate the full scale neural control mechanism.
-That means that by just observing a move we will imitate the activity down to micromoves in our muscles in the end.
+That means that by just observing a move we will copy all the activity down to micro-moves in our muscles in the end.